-- all our Retail Banking portfolios (as described in Retail Banking credit risk management) - SME customers in Corporate & Commercial Banking - Legacy Portfolios in run-off and the Crown Dependencies mortgage portfolio in Corporate Centre.
+- all our Retail Banking portfolios (as described in Retail Banking credit risk management) - SME customers in Corporate & Commercial Banking - Legacy Portfolios in run-off in Corporate Centre.

 We calculate separate collective provisions for instruments in Stages 1, 2 and 3 where the instrument is not individually assessed.